matplotlib/matplotlib/doc/devel/contributing.rst

 says why.

 `logging.debug` is the least likely to be displayed, and hence can be the most verbose.
-"Expected" code paths (e.g., reporting normal intermediat steps of layouting or rendering) should only log at this level.
+"Expected" code paths (e.g., reporting normal intermediate steps of layouting or rendering) should only log at this level.

 .. _logging tutorial: https://docs.python.org/3/howto/logging.html#logging-basic-tutorial